Skip navigation

 Be Equipped to Advocate for the Oppressed

-The Master of Arts (M.A.) in Law – Human Rights & Rule of Law, offered completely online, will equip you with the skills you need to seek justice and serve as an advocate for those who are oppressed and vulnerable in the United States and around the world.
-Taught from a biblical perspective, this online human rights law degree helps you gain a competitive edge and solidify your reputation as a legal expert and trusted professional.
+The Master of Arts (M.A.) in Law – Human Rights & Rule of Law,* offered completely online, can equip you with the skills you need to seek justice and serve as an advocate for those who are oppressed and vulnerable in the United States and around the world.
+Taught from a biblical perspective, this online human rights law degree can help you gain a competitive edge and solidify your reputation as a legal expert and trusted professional.

 Online